BugraEryilmaz/cloudsuite/docs/benchmarks/data-serving.md

 - `--writer-count=<int>`: The number of writer threads Cassandra uses.
 Cassandra recommends 8 threads per CPU core.
 The default value is 32.
 - `--heap-size=<int>`: JVM heap size.
 Its unit is GB, and by default, JVM uses `max(min(1/2 ram, 1GB), min(1/4 ram, 8GB))`.
 It is good to increase the value when the server has enough DRAM for better performance or lower the value for explicit resource restriction.
 - `--affinity=<cpu_id, ...>`: The CPUs Cassandra works on.
 This setting let Cassandra be aware of its CPU affinity explicitly.
 It should be used together with the container's resource management option (e.g., `--cpuset-cpus`).
+- `--row-cache=<size>`: The size of the row cache, example 16GiB.
+By default, the row cache is disabled.

 ### Multiple Server Containers